Pokoyokjk/TFG_Gloria/docs/3_api_documentation.rst

    * - ``201 Created``
      - The data was successfully received and stored.
    * - ``403 Forbidden``
-     - Insufficient permissions (e.g., using a Reader Token).
+     - Insufficient permissions (e.g., using a Auditor Token).
    * - ``422 Unprocessable Entity``
      - The request contained invalid or malformed data.